What to Do When Your Toilet is Blocked: A Step-by-Step Guide

 - Ensure you use a forceful but controlled movement.

-- Fill in holes around sinks and shower drains if near to stop the pressure of air from escape as you plunge.
+- Place holes around sinks or shower drains, if they are close enough to prevent the pressure of air from escape as you plunge.

-If the plunge doesn’t work you can try this other method to pour half a mug of baking soda and a cups of white vinegar to the toilet.
-Let this mixture settle for around 15 minutes.
-The mixture will start to fizz, and when it stops it will be poured down with hot water (not overly hot) to flush out the obstruction.
+If plunges don’t work you can try this other method - pour half a cup of baking soda and a tablespoon of vinegar in the bowl.
+The mixture should sit for 15 to 20 minutes.
+It will begin to bubble, and when it stops, pour hot water down (not boiling) to clear the obstruction.

-If both plunging and baking soda and vinegar have not worked and you are in need of a solution, it’s time to try a wire coat hanger, or plumbing snake.
-Make sure you straighten your coat hanger’s cable until you have a long thin wire with an angled hook at one end or use the plumbing snake, which was specifically designed for clearing drain blockages.
-Put the tool in the drain hole of your toilet and then twist and turn, push at the same time until you sense resistance. there’s usually a blockage is.
-Make an effort to break the blockages by using a back and forth motion without causing damage to the pipeline.
+If both plunging and baking soda/vinegar methods have failed and you are in need of a solution, it’s time to try the wire coat hanger or plumbing snake.
+Make sure you straighten your coat hanger’s cable until you have a thick, thin wire that has hooks that are bent at one end.
+You can also use it as a plumbing snake, which was designed specifically for clearing drain clogs.
+Put the tool in the drain hole on your toilet, and then twist around, twist, push at the same time until you sense resistance. that’s where the blockage usually occurs.
+Be gentle and try to break any blockages using back-and-forth motion without damaging the pipeline.

 Note:

-Step 6: Turn on the water supply and verify the results.
+Step 6: Restart the water supply, and then check the result.

 Tools | Description |